killrpenguin/tui_document/README.md

 ## tui_document Goal:
 Bring the rope data structure to a Ratatui widget.
 This crate wraps the ['ropey'](https://crates.io/crates/ropey) crate.
 The rope data structure is a binary tree used for efficiently manipulating long strings.
-The author of the ropey crate has a great paper on ['Ropey's Design'](https://github.com/cessen/ropey/blob/master/design/design.md). his specific implementation of this data structure.
+The author of the ropey crate has a great paper on ['Ropey's Design'](https://github.com/cessen/ropey/blob/master/design/design.md) that goes over his specific implementation of this data structure.

 ## When should I use tui_document:
 The underlying ropey crate allocates space in kilobytes.
 Small text documents don't need a rope.